../_images/week1.jpeg

 Learning goals#

-Students will acquire a deep understanding of their assigned part and be able to explain it clearly to their peers.
+• Able to develop deep understanding a scientific text and be able to explain it clearly to their peers.

-Students will connect their subtopic to the larger theme of the course, demonstrating how their section contributes to the overall understanding of the subject.
+• Connect their expertise to larger topics to contribute to the overall understanding of the subject.

-Students will analyze how the different subtopics interrelate and integrate them into a coherent understanding of the larger topic.
+• Analyze how different subtopics interrelate and integrate them into a coherent understanding of the larger topic.

 Workshop: Topic selection#

-There will be structured time with a facilitator to discuss the topics.
-For this activity, the students need to pick their favourite subtopics.
+There will be structured group activity with a facilitator to discuss the topics.
+For this activity, you need to pick your favourite subtopics.

-The team members identify three subtopics which interest them, and then the teams will have the possibility to explore two or three out of these via creative brainstorming sessions, using methods such as Draw the problem, Cover story or Anti-problem.
+The group members identify three subtopics which interest them, and then you will explore two or three out of these via creative brainstorming sessions, using methods such as Draw the problem, Cover story or Anti-problem.
 This session will help make deciding on a topic easier.

 Group activities (not scheduled)#

-Read the suggested sources on the topics you’re interested in.
+• Read the suggested articles on the topics you’re interested in.

 Discussion Questions#

-Who am I?
-Going through the Belbin roles, what do you think about the results you got?
+• Who am I?
+Going through the group roles, what do you think about the results you got?
 What are the strengths and weaknesses of any of these frameworks?

-Why am I interested in these topics?
+• Why are you interested in these topics?
 Which aspect of the research topic is interesting / challenging?
-What do I know about these topics?
-What questions do I have about the topics?
+What do you know about these topics?
+What questions do you have about the topics?

 Weekly Submitted Assignments#